President Trump's mean streak spares no one - living or dead

 "I've worked my whole life to overcome a stutter," Biden responded to Sanders on Twitter.
 "And it's my great honor to mentor kids who have experienced the same.
 It's called empathy.
 Look it up."

-Sanders first claimed she was "not trying to make fun of anyone with a speech impediment," before ultimately deleting her tweet and apologizing to Biden.
+Sanders first claimed she was "not trying to make fun of anyone with a speech impediment," before ultimately deleting her tweet and apologising to Biden.

 "I actually didn't know that about you and that is commendable," Sanders wrote.
-"I apologize and should have made my point respectfully."
+"I apologise and should have made my point respectfully."

 Sanders found few defenders, with critics decrying her commentary not just on the merits but as an example of how Trump's lack of decency has infected his inner circle.
 Trump's son Eric has also commented on Biden's speech patterns, offering a critique of the 2020 field to Fox News in which he opined, "Biden can't get through two sentences without stuttering."

-"My thought on this week, as it relates to Sarah, is he reveals the cruelty in those around him, or maybe it's his cruelty rubs off among those around him to such a degree that they don't even recognize it anymore," Miller said.
+"My thought on this week, as it relates to Sarah, is he reveals the cruelty in those around him, or maybe it's his cruelty rubs off among those around him to such a degree that they don't even recognise it anymore," Miller said.

 Referring back to the president, he added: "The whole appeal of Trump was his cruelty to the weak."

-The president's behavior also seems to grant permission to some of his supporters to act in similar fashion.
+The president's behaviour also seems to grant permission to some of his supporters to act in similar fashion.
 At the Michigan rally, whenever Trump mentioned Pelosi, a man clad in a Santa outfit would shout, "Nancy Pelosi is a ho, ho, ho!"

 And when the president attacked Dingell, there were surprised gasps, yes, but there were also the attendees who processed that Trump had just attacked a dead congressman from their home state - and then cheered and whistled anyway.